HudaSeyam/Shopping-Store-with-PHPUnit-Testing/README.md

    - Checks if an error is returned when trying to add more items than available stock.
 7. Remove Product from Cart:
    - Ensures a product is removed from the cart session.

+## Requirements

+To run this project, you need to have the following installed:

+- PHP >= 8.1
+- Composer
+- MySQL or another supported database
+- Node.js & npm (for front-end assets)
+- Laravel 10.10

 ## Installation Instructions

 Follow these steps to install and run the project locally.